intel-retail/automated-vending/docs_src/automated-checkout-services/micro_services.md

   }
 ```

-## Inventory
+## Inventory service

-### Description
+### Inventory service description

 The `ms-inventory` microservice is a service that works with EdgeX to expose a REST API that manages the inventory for the vending machine, and keeps an audit log of all transactions (authorized or not).

 This repository contains logic for working within the following schemas:

-* _Inventory_ - an inventory item has the following attributes:
+- _Inventory_ - an inventory item has the following attributes:
-    * `sku` - the SKU number of the inventory item
+  - `sku` - the SKU number of the inventory item
-    * `itemPrice` - the price of the inventory item
+  - `itemPrice` - the price of the inventory item
-    * `productName` - the name of the inventory item, will be displayed to users
+  - `productName` - the name of the inventory item, will be displayed to users
-    * `unitsOnHand` - the number of units stored in the vending machine
+  - `unitsOnHand` - the number of units stored in the vending machine
-    * `maxRestockingLevel` - the maximum allowable number of units of this type to be stored in the vending machine
+  - `maxRestockingLevel` - the maximum allowable number of units of this type to be stored in the vending machine
-    * `minRestockingLevel` - the minimum allowable number of units of this type to be stored in the vending machine
+  - `minRestockingLevel` - the minimum allowable number of units of this type to be stored in the vending machine
-    * `createdAt` - the date the inventory item was created and catalogued
+  - `createdAt` - the date the inventory item was created and catalogued
-    * `updatedAt` - the date the inventory item was last updated (either via a transaction or something else)
+  - `updatedAt` - the date the inventory item was last updated (either via a transaction or something else)
-    * `isActive` - whether or not the inventory item is "active", which is not currently actively used by the Automated Checkout reference design for any specific purposes
+  - `isActive` - whether or not the inventory item is "active", which is not currently actively used by the Automated Checkout reference design for any specific purposes
-* _Audit Log_ - an audit log entry contains the following attributes:
+- _Audit Log_ - an audit log entry contains the following attributes:
-    * `cardId` - card number
+  - `cardId` - card number
-    * `accountId` - account number
+  - `accountId` - account number
-    * `roleId` - the role
+  - `roleId` - the role
-    * `personId` - the ID of the person who is associated with the card
+  - `personId` - the ID of the person who is associated with the card
-    * `inventoryDelta` - what was changed in inventory
+  - `inventoryDelta` - what was changed in inventory
-    * `createdAt` - the transaction date
+  - `createdAt` - the transaction date
-    * `auditEntryId` - and a UUID representing the transaction itself uniquely
+  - `auditEntryId` - and a UUID representing the transaction itself uniquely

 The `ms-inventory` microservice receives REST API calls from the upstream [`as-vending`](https://github.com/intel-iot-devkit/automated-checkout/blob/master/as-vending) application service during a typical vending workflow.
 Typically, an individual will swipe a card, the workflow will start, and the inventory will be manipulated after an individual has removed or added items to the vending machine and an inference has completed.
 REST API calls to this service are not locked behind any authentication mechanism.

-### APIs
+### Inventory service APIs

 ---